truecharts/website/src/content/docs/clustertool/getting-started.md

 Primary settings that **need** to be adapted:

+- `MASTER1IP`: The IP that was set in the TalosOS network configuration
 - `VIP`: Contains the shared IP for all master-nodes
 - `METALLB_RANGE`: Contains the range MetalLB will allow IPs to be distributed in
 - `KUBEAPPS_IP`: The IP, within the MetalLB range, KubeApps will be made available on